fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 This time, however, we are not going to use a shapefile because we're not interested in drawing explicitly geographic features (like county boundaries); we're interested in non-geographic data (like populations of counties).

 We'll get our data from census.gov again, at their page for [population estimates](https://www.census.gov/programs-surveys/popest.html).
 Click "Data" in the left nav bar, then "Datasets".
 Scroll down to the second link under the big 2018 to click on "County Population Totals and Components of Change: 2010-2018".
-Scroll all the way down to the bottom of the page to find a long link that starts with "Population, Population Change ...".
+Scroll all the way down to the bottom of the page to find a long link that starts with "Population, Population Change ..." and has a green Microsoft-Excel-looking icon next to it.
 That links downloads the data you need.

 You have now experienced how labyrinthine census.gov really is.
 There is a lot of tremendous data there, but it can take some perseverance to locate.
 If you skimmed over the directions for the census data, you can click [here](https://www2.census.gov/programs-surveys/popest/datasets/2010-2018/counties/totals/co-est2018-alldata.csv) to get the file.

 _PRO TIP: The navigation links at census.gov often lead you in excruciatingly frustrating circles; a Google search is often the fastest way to find data you're after.
-When you do find what you're looking for, it's worth making a bookmark rather than assuming you can find it again quickly._
+When you do find what you're looking for, it's worth making a bookmark rather than assuming you can find it again quickly.
+This is also why it's useful to keep your data organized when you download it---so you don't have to find it or download it again._

 You just downloaded a CSV file, which stands for _Comma Separated Values_.
 You could load this into a spreadsheet, and it would look like: